ellyspurs/APT/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-The focus of this hands on lab will be an APT scenario and a ransomware scenario.
+The focus of this hands on lab will be an APT scenario.
 You assume the persona of Alice Bluebird, the analyst who has recently been hired to protect and defend Wayne Enterprises against various forms of cyberattack.
 <br />